 A star is born!

 On this day in 1987 (in the U.S.), the good people of Baltimore, Maryland were treated to an exclusive theatrical engagement of Blood Circus.
-Directed by John Corso and Joseph Ryan Zwick, the SciFi/Fantasy starred Santo Victor Rigatuso, Gary Albright, and Ox Baker.
+Directed by John Corso and Joseph Ryan Zwick, the SciFi/Fantasy starred Santo Victor Rigatuso, Gary Albright, Ox Baker, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "Aliens come to Earth to fight has-been professional wrestlers."